memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 Configuration saved to '/path/to/build/zephyr/.config'
 ```

 ## Kconfig hardening

 Another tool worth mentioning when talking about _Kconfig_ is the [hardening tool](https://docs.zephyrproject.org/latest/security/hardening-tool.html).
 Just like `menuconfig` and `guiconfig`, this tool is a target for `west build`.
 It is executed using the `-t hardenconfig` target in the call to `west build`.
-The hardening tool checks the _Kconfig_ symbols against a set of known configuration options that should be used for a secure Zephyr application and lists all differences found in the application.
+The hardening tool checks the _Kconfig_ symbols against a set of known configuration options that should be used for a secure Zephyr application.
+It then lists all differences found in the application.

 We can use this tool to check our normal and _release_ configurations: